 (3) Medical and/or mental health co-payments, prescriptions and/or prescription co-payments.

-(4) Camp and any recreational services including but not limited to karate, gymnastics, dance classes and fitness club memberships.
+(4) Any recreational services including but not limited to karate, gymnastics, dance classes and fitness club memberships.

 (5) Travel related expenses such as mileage reimbursement, airfare, lodging etc., and automobile purchases and repairs.
 PASSS funding may be used for specific types of vehicle modifications, e.g. lift added to van, car or transportation services that are related to the child's special needs.

-(6) Computer equipment and software.
-PASSS funding may be used for software suggested by a qualified professional that will help or improve the mental and physical condition of the special needs child.
+(6) Computer equipment and software that has not been recommended by a qualified professional that will help or improve the mental and physical condition of the child.

 (7) Child care services.